adamcharnock/lightbus/docs/concepts.md

 These processes operate as a tightly-coupled whole.

 For example, your company may run a help desk
-(e.g `support.company.com`) , an online shop (`shop.company.com`),
+(e.g `support.company.com`) , an online store (`store.company.com`),
 and an internal image resizing service (`img.cluster.local`).
 This documentation would consider each of these a service.

-The store and shop would probably have both a web process and a Lightbus process.
+The support and store services would probably have both a web process and a Lightbus process each.
 The image resizing service would likely have a Lightbus process only.

 ## Bus